labriqueinternet/auto-fix-mysql/README.md

 # Introduction

-Du to MySQL being a stupid database that store it's core system database in the MyISANE format, it regularly self corrupt itself on power failures thus making it totally unusable.
+Due to MySQL being a stupid database that store it's core system database in the MyINSANE format, it regularly self corrupt itself on power failures thus making it totally unusable.

 Fixing this by hand it a long, painful, very complicated and horrible process.